No — shaving hair doesn't change its thickness, color or rate of growth.

 Shaving facial or body hair gives the hair a blunt tip.
 The tip might feel coarse or "stubbly" for a time as it grows out.
 During this phase, the hair might be more noticeable and perhaps appear darker or thicker — but it's not.

-Consult your doctor if you notice a sudden increase in facial or body hair.
+If you notice a sudden increase in facial or body hair, talk to your doctor.
 This could be a medication side effect or a sign of an underlying medical condition.
+Your doctor might also provide advice about various hair-removal techniques.

 - Martin KA, et al. Evaluation and treatment of hirsutism in premenopausal women: An endocrine society clinical practice guideline.
 Journal of Clinical Endocrinology and Metabolism.
 2008;93:1105.